Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Clear house.
+Clear the house.
 Drop off any donations, making sure to scan and store your receipts in your moving folder.
 Then start using up food, cleaning and personal care products.

 Check the calendar.
 Schedule any time off from work or school for the move, as needed.
-Also make travel or storage arrangements you, your family, your belongings and pets might need.
+Also make travel or storage arrangements that you, your family, your belongings and pets might need.

 1 Month in Advance